AhmedSalahHassanQatar/PRODIGY_CS_02/README.md

 This ensures that the encryption is perfectly reversible.

 📌 Summary of the Process

-Step	Action
+Step 1️⃣ Load Image

-1️⃣ Load Image	Open the image and convert it to an array
+Action: Open the image and convert it to an array

 2️⃣ Encrypt	Apply XOR with a key to scramble pixel values